YoussefKamal098/alx-interview/0x08-making_change/README.md

 6. **File Naming**: The first line of all files should be `#!/usr/bin/python3`.

 ## **Problem Statement**
-You are given a list of coin denominations, and a total amount.
+You are given a list of coin denominations and a total amount.
 Your task is to find the minimum number of coins required to meet the total amount, using any number of coins from the given denominations.

 ### **Prototype**:
 ```python